gasolin/lingascript/README.md

 LingaScript is the TypeScript with multilingal support, which support write code with non-English languages.

-Basically LingaScript is derived from Typescript (and Javascript).
+Basically LingaScript is derived from TypeScript (and Javascript).
 LingaScript can be compiled to Javascript and be used across the Javascript ecosystem.

 [Non-english programming](https://en.wikipedia.org/wiki/Non-English-based_programming_languages) adventurers can easily add your local language, work together to improve the same core, and get benifit for the shared programming tools with better local language support.